rabbitmq/rabbitmq-website/site/oauth2-examples.md

 }
 </pre>

-We can see that the `kid`s value above matches the `kid`'s in the JWT.
+You can see that the `kid`s value above matches the `kid`'s in the JWT.

 **Relevant token information for RabbitMQ**